 It was also quite common to have heated discussions with my French flatmate, Maxime, on whether Italian or French food is better.
 Eventually we became great partners in life, but regarding our discussions, we still haven't figure out who wins.

 When I came back to Italy, Maxime joined me after his long trip in Asia and at present we live together in Milan.
 In our house there is still that great atmosphere we had in Dublin.
 Food and Music are still our biggest passions that we enthusiastically cultivate every day.

 This blog is the chronicle of my culinary and musical journey.
-A lot of my recipes are my own or from my family.
+A lot of my recipes are my own or from my family and friends.
 However, I decided not to limit myself to what I already know.
-I want to explore other cuisines.
-I try them all out first and check the ingredients and measurements and change them if needed.
+I want to explore other cuisines by trying them out first and revisite them if needed.

 There’s so many things I want to try out and share with you.
 What if you weren't able to hop on a plane to enjoy a crispy pizza in Naples?
 Or a juicy boeuf bourguignon in the heart of France?
 Or maybe some delicious empanadas in a Mexican street market?